gael-millot/repertoire_profiler/README.md

 <br /><br />
 ## AIM

-1) Annotation of mRNA sequencing of the Immunoglobuline Heavy or Light variable region (fasta file sequences).
+-Annotation of mRNA sequencing of the Immunoglobuline Heavy or Light variable region (fasta file sequences).
-2) Clustering of the annotated sequences into clonal groups (same germline origin).
+- Clustering of the annotated sequences into clonal groups (same germline origin).
-3) Tree visualization of the clonal groups.
+- Tree visualization of the clonal groups.

 <br /><br />